TannerRogalsky/lua-poly2tri/README.md

 lua-poly2tri
 ===

 This is a Lua wrapper around [poly2line](http://sites-final.uclouvain.be/mema/Poly2Tri/).
 It provides fast, stable Constrained Delauney Triangulation of convex or concave polygons with or without holes.
-It has been tested with Lua 5.1 and LuaJIT but should be able to be built against newer version of Lua as well.
+It works with Lua 5.1 and LuaJIT.

 This is a continuation and expansion of peete-q's [lua-polygon](https://github.com/peete-q/lua-polygon) work.